 As outlined in Section 3.1, the NDP is a National Plan.
-Thus, all European sites in the Republic of Ireland as well as those within 15km of the Republic are considered to be within the ZoI for the purposes of this plan.
-There are some 433 No. SACs and 154 No. SPAs within the ZoI of the NDP.
+Thus, all European sites in the Republic of Ireland as well as those within 15km of the Republic of Ireland are considered to be within the ZoI for the purposes of this plan.
+There are some 433 No. Special Areas of Conservation (SACs) and 154 No. Special Protection Areas (SPAs) within the ZoI of the NDP.
 European sites that occur in the Republic of Ireland are illustrated in Figure 3.1 below.

-Details on the specific qualifying interests and special conservation interests of each European site can be found on the NPWS website which has a dedicated database for European sites.
-NPWS data for Irish sites was reviewed and considered in the preparation of this Report for the Purposes of AA Screening.
+Details on the specific qualifying interests and conservation objectives of each European site can be found on the NPWS website which has a dedicated database for European sites.
+NPWS data for Irish sites was reviewed and considered in the preparation of this Report for the Purposes of Appropriate Assessment (AA) Screening.

 It is acknowledged that the number of European Sites designated, and their boundaries, are subject to change over time and must therefore be verified on an ongoing basis.
 Ireland has a higher density of Natura 2000 sites in Galway, Donegal and Mayo where habitats such as blanket bogs, semi-natural grasslands and high-quality water dependent habitats are located.
-Natura 2000 sites are concentrated along major river catchments in Carlow and along the coast in Wicklow and Waterford and in the south east of Ireland.
+Natura 2000 sites are also concentrated along major river catchments in Carlow and along the coast in Wicklow and Waterford and in the south east of Ireland.

 Energy networks are extensive across Ireland and infrastructure from all sectors interact with Natura 2000 sites.
-Prospective energy network developments are routinely screened for appropriate assessment in order to determine whether there are any potential implications for the site.
+Prospective energy network developments are routinely screened for Appropriate Assessment in order to determine whether there are any potential implications for Natura sites.